editnori/Ctakes_USD/docs/OUTPUTS.md

 # Outputs Overview

-This repo configures consistent outputs across all pipelines (smoke and compare).
+This repo configures consistent outputs across all pipelines.
 Each run writes the same directories under the chosen output path.

 Directories: